 Payton, who experienced her talent more than anybody in the pro game, gave Sarah Thomas’ appointment his approval.
 “She’s ready,” he told ESPN in 2015.
 “She’s gonna do well.
 We’ve watched her grow, and she’s gonna be outstanding.
 She’s got the right demeanor; she’s sharp.”

 How did she become an official?

 Given her background as a female athlete, Sarah Thomas was used to women’s sports, where women referees were commonplace and wouldn’t be given a second glance.
 She was unaware quite how unusual it was to have somebody of her gender looking to enter the world of officiating male sports.
 It wasn’t long, though, before she realized she was right where she belonged.

 The first woman to officiate a major college football game and Super Bowl

-Austin hired her, and in 2007, Sarah Thomas became the first woman to officiate a major college football game when she worked as part of the crew for a game between Memphis and Jacksonville State.
+Gerry Austin hired her, and the rest is history.
+In 2007, Sarah Thomas became the first woman to officiate a major college football game as part of the Memphis/Jacksonville State game crew.
 After two years of earning her (official) stripes, Thomas earned a crew assignment in 2009.
 She received a full 11-game schedule for the first time in her college career.

-Her reward for her strong performances throughout the season saw her named to the crew for the Little Caesars Pizza Bowl between Marshall and Ohio, adding the achievement of being the first female to officiate a bowl game to her ever-growing list of accomplishments.
+Her reward for her strong performances throughout the season saw her named to the Little Caesars Pizza Bowl crew between Marshall and Ohio.
+Thomas added the achievement of being the first female to officiate a bowl game to her ever-growing list of accomplishments.
 Continuing at the college level, she also officiated for the short-lived United Football League.
 She worked with the UFL as part of the 2010 Championship Game crew.

 Sarah Thomas’ strong résumé and performances on the field eventually saw her land on the NFL radar in 2013.
 Thomas became one of 21 finalists in the league’s officiating development program, pushing her in the unprecedented direction of becoming the NFL’s first full-time female official.